farakiko/xai4hep/README.md

 XAI toolbox for interpreting state-of-the-art ML algorithms for high energy physics.

-xai4hep provides necessary implementations of explainable AI (XAI) techniques for state-of-the-art graph neural networks (GNNs) developed for various tasks at the LHC-CERN.
-Models include: machine-learned particle flow (MLPF), the interaction network (IN), and ParticleNet.
-Currently, the layerwise-relevance propagation (LRP) technique is implemented for such models, and additional XAI techniques are under development.
+xai4hep provides necessary implementation of explainable AI (XAI) techniques for state-of-the-art graph neural networks (GNNs) developed for various tasks at the CERN LHC.
+Current models include: machine-learned particle flow (MLPF), and ParticleNet.
+The layerwise-relevance propagation (LRP) technique is implemented for such models, and additional XAI techniques are under development.

 ## Setup